 You can also sprinkle it on cereals.
-The picture above shows a typical flaxseed and they also include a few recipes on the packaging.
-That particular one is described as a whole flax, and would therefore need to be ground before eating.
+The picture above shows typical flaxseed and they also include a few recipes on the packaging.
+That particular one is described as whole flax, and would, therefore, need to be ground before eating.
 This works well and one of my favorite things to do with this is to add it to any rice dish.
 Many people also use this in their yogurt and protein shakes.

 One final note is that you can also buy organic flaxseed, but you will find that it is more expensive.
 That simply comes down to your own decision as to whether you like products that have been organically grown or not.